1 Economic and Social Issues in India and NABARD:

 Rural credit plays a very important role in rejuvenating rural economy.
 Credit is the life-blood and key input for over-all development.

-The most important source of institutional credit for rural development is the cooperative organisation.
-The rural development programme was launched initially with a view to relieve the agriculturists from the clutches of money-lenders and to provide required credit in time at low rate.
+The most important source of institutional credit for rural development is the cooperative organization.
+The rural development program was launched initially with a view to relieve the agriculturists from the clutches of money-lenders and to provide required credit in time at the low rate.

-The Five Year Plans, state support, role of the central financing agencies like NABARD, RBI and ARDC have been emphasised.
+The Five Year Plans, state support, the role of the central financing agencies like NABARD, RBI and ARDC have been emphasized.
 In the light of a detailed study of the subject, their working, financial performance, and managerial problems have been identified.

-For easy guide to NABARD Exam, you should also study about rural population in India and Present Scenario of Indian Agriculture and Allied Activities too.
+For an easy guide to NABARD Exam, you should also study about the rural population in India and Present Scenario of Indian Agriculture and Allied Activities too.